apache/beam/playground/load_your_code.md

 Many prefer to host code snippets in their GitHub repositories.
 GitHub is known to allow cross-origin access on direct links to raw file content.
-Example loading a GitHub snippet:
+An example of loading a GitHub snippet:

 ```
 https://play.beam.apache.org/?sdk=go&url=https://raw.githubusercontent.com/apache/beam-starter-go/main/main.go
 ```
-TODO: verify link above to load a Beam pipeline from an GitHub repo

 ## Step 3.
-Create a link or embed snippet
+Create a link or embed the snippet

-Once you have uploaded your code snippet to Playground, the snippet can be shown in the Playground.
+The snippet can now be shown in the Playground.
 Choose any of the following ways.

 ### Link to a snippet

 #### Link to an example from the Playground Examples Catalog

 1. Open your snippet in the dropdown menu.